Lydiva/alx-low_level_programming/0x00-hello_world/README.md

-write a script that compiles a c file but doesnt link
+generating the assembly code of an c code and save to an output file